BOT MED ROCKS

 Child: as adult but adjusted for body size

-Glycerite:
+Glycerite: not recommended

 Dose:

-Chronic, adult: 1 cup tid
+Chronic, adult: 1 cup bid-tid (rarely used chronically)

 Child: as adult but adjusted for body size